serverless/guide/source/dev/deployment.md

 ***
 Some guidance as to what needs to go in this section:

+* How do run serverless applications at scale?
 * How is deploying serverless services different?
 * How do I manage deployment to different staged environments?
 * How does CI/CD workflows implemented in a serverless system?
 Example of a CI/CD workflow